mucbuc/ohm/test/lib/dynamo/README.md

 ### Plan

-Instead of copy and insert elements inside of invok, push the elements one by one as they get traversed (obviosly don't add elements that are dead)...
+Instead of copy and insert elements inside of invoke, push the elements one by one as they get traversed (obviosly don't add elements that are dead)...

 ![doc header](https://s3-us-west-2.amazonaws.com/mod-resources/mod-header.svg)